Create a mutator

 2. Choose which records and columns the mutator will write data to

 Next, pick the user records and columns the mutator will return data for.
-Specify the user records by writing a selector, a SQL-like clause, like {ID} = ANY(?)
+Specify the user records by writing a selector, a SQL-like clause, like {id} = ANY(?)
 OR {Email} LIKE ?.
 In selectors, each ? represents a parameter that is passed in an array, at execution time.
 This parameter can be a single value, or an array of possible values.
 For more info on selectors, see Selectors.

 Add columns by selecting from the dropdown and clicking "Add Column".

-Next, you must define how the mutator will transform each column's data on the way into the store.
-Choose one data transformer per column, using the dropdowns in each row of the columns table (see picture above).
-For more information on transformers, see Transformers.
-For more information on creating transformers, see our How To Guide on Creating Transformers.
+Next, you must define how the mutator will normalize each column's data on the way into the store.
+Choose one data normalizer per column, using the dropdowns in each row of the columns table (see picture above).
+Any transformer of type PassThrough or Transform may be used as a normalizer, but tokenizing transformers cannot be used as normalizers.
+If no normalization is desired or required, a PassThrough normalizer should be used.

 4. Define the circumstances in which the mutator can be used